 available information indicated that to get to Monkman Lake and back

-the daylight is good for 18+ hours, so we decided to try to make it to
+the daylight is good for over 18 hours - so, we decided to try to make it to

 Monkman Lake and back in one day.
 Here is what actually happened:

 1. Before we begin the trip report, check out this